jtc10005/ngx-flex-layout/README.md

 # ngx-flexible-layout

+## ⚠️ Maintenance Status

+**This project is now in maintenance mode with limited active development.**

+Due to a change in my employment situation, I will no longer be actively maintaining or upgrading this library.
+However, **I remain committed to reviewing and merging quality pull requests** from the community.

+If you need new features, bug fixes, or Angular version upgrades:
+- **Submit a PR** - I will review and approve contributions that maintain the library's quality
+- **Community contributions are welcome and encouraged**
+- Feel free to fork and continue development if you need immediate changes

+Thank you to everyone who has used this library.
+I hope the community can help keep it going!  🙏

+---

 ## This is an attempt to port @angular/flex-layout to provide support after EOL

 The Angular team has decided to depricate the @angular/flex-layout library after v15.
 It seems that this is going to cause issues for some people.